osu-eesc/cms-docs/user-guide/docs/primary-roles.md

 ## Team Leader or Group Coordinator

-- Administrative role assignment for your content team, county office or program group to lead the creation and management of high-quality content to Oregonians and beyond
+- Administrative role assignment for your content team, county office or program group to lead the creation and management of high-quality content for Oregonians and beyond
     - With guidance from your program area leader, regional director, related group or team leader(s), and the Digital Content and Engagement (DCE) Strategy Team, lead a high functioning team to identify and create educational, programmatic, or location-based content (depending on your group)
     - Manage the content to ensure accessibility, ease of use, and high-quality display
-    - Define and communicate content team member roles (\*see appendix &quot;More Defined Content Team Member Roles&quot;) or division of group assignments
+    - Define and communicate roles of content team members (\*see appendix &quot;More Defined Content Team Member Roles&quot;) or division of group assignments
     - Review content metrics, analytics, and provide recommendations to team or group members as needed
+    - Initiate and lead team or group planning discussions, and be the point of contact to request, plan, and attend needed trainings
+    Learn the capabilities of available custom features to use to improve engagement

 - Serve as main point of contact for team or group members
     - Provide a point of contact between faculty and staff who use the website, the program area leader, regional director, and DCE team, to identify and prioritize needs, determine task assignments, and work together to achieve timely solutions
     - Consolidate feedback from audiences, volunteers, and/or faculty and staff who use the website on needed capabilities and improvements, and pass these to the program area leader, regional director, and DCE team
-    - Initiate and moderate team or group planning discussions, and request, plan, and attend needed trainings
     - Refer team or group members to the support and training guides for technical questions or concerns
-    - Add or remove member names in the Drupal content management system group or designate a member manager
+    - Add or remove member names in the Drupal content management system group or designate a member manager as point of contact
-    - Learn the capabilities of available custom features to use to improve engagement
     - Discuss standard practices with local programs group members (if applicable) and with team members related to content tagging and descriptions